Sunday, September 18, 2016

 I did indeed find a program about yet another zombie apocalypse.
 And it's one of the worst ones, in my mind.
 Not only do the zombies attack and eat people, but they're fast-running zombies -- not shufflers.
 And not only do the zombie bites spread the disease, but it's the type of apocalypse where everyone comes back.
 You could die from a heart attack and still come back itching for human brains and flesh.
 But this zombie apocalypse isn't limited to people.
 Everything comes back from the dead.
 We're talking people, horses, dogs, foxes, monkeys, bears, sheep, snakes, birds, etc.

 Frankly, I don't see any coming back from a zombie apocalypse when it affects all of the animals.
 The zombie birds should be dive-bombing everyone.
-The undead bugs should be creepy in from every crack.
-Once all of the animals come back from the dead, it's game over.
+The undead bugs should be creeping in from every crack.
+Once all of the animals come back from the dead, it should be game over.

 But "Z Nation" has something that most other zombie shows lack -- humor and oddball antics.